JoaoSangue/RailsOnDocker/README.md

 __For more detailed information go to [docker documentation](https://docs.docker.com/compose/rails/)__

+### Attention!!!

+Never use a database on docker in production.
+A dockered database serves only for development purposes.
+For more on that topic click [here.](https://myopsblog.wordpress.com/2017/02/06/why-databases-is-not-for-containers/)

 ## How to use

 _Obs.
 After any command that creates or modifies files run:_